What is qualified National Guard Income?

 The income you receive from the National Guard or Reserve for customary annual training, weekend drills, and other inactive duty training can usually be subtracted from your South Carolina income.
 Do NOT include Military Reserve and National Guard pay which is included in retirement income.

-- Inactive duty Reserve members can also subtract up to 14 days of customary annual training pay, also referred to as "active duty training" or "ADT", plus up to 2 day of travel time listed on official orders.
+- Inactive duty Reserve members may also subtract up to 14 days of customary annual training pay, also referred to as "active duty training" or "ADT", plus up to 2 day of travel time listed on official orders.

-- Full-time Active Guard and Reserve (AGR) employees can subtract up to 15 days of annual training actually attended and up to 24 days of weekend drills (a maximum of 39 days) at the daily rate of pay.
+- Full-time Active Guard and Reserve (AGR) employees can subtract up to 15 days of annual training they attended and up to 24 days of weekend drills (a maximum of 39 days) at the daily rate of pay.